SSD2015/219244/Schedule.md

 ### Week 9 Lab
 1. Quiz on basics of Play framework.
 May be be paper or programming.
 2. Demo EL2 work product.
+TAs and instructor will choose a team member to demonstrate, so everyone should be prepared to explain and demo.
 3. More unit testing.

 ---